geops/website/content/blog/export-maps-pdf/index.en.md

 ---
 title: Export and print web maps as PDF
 summary: For some time now, some of our apps have offered the export of our maps in PDF format.
-This article presents our solutions for some new features of this feature
+This article presents our solutions for some updates of this feature.
 author: Daniel Marsh-Hunn
 cover: /images/blog/export-maps-pdf/map_to_pdf.png
 created: 2024-06-20